Where is the Grand Canyon? & The Basics You Need to Know

 When people around the world hear “Arizona ,” the first thing that usually pops into their minds is the Grand Canyon.
-It lives up to every bit of the hype.
+We are the Grand Canyon State, and it lives up to every bit of the hype.

 This post may contain affiliate links.
 Please read my disclosure policy.